Magellan (film): Release

 Magellan had its world premiere at the 2025 Cannes Film Festival on 18 May 2025.
 It was screened in the Cannes Premiere section, while the second film is still in post-production.

-Prior to its world premiere, Nour Films acquired the distribution rights of the film in France.
-The North American distribution rights were acquired by Janus Films, announced after the festival.
+Before its world premiere, Nour Films acquired the distribution rights of the film in France.
+The North American distribution rights were acquired by Janus Films after the festival.
 In the Philippines, Ten17P holds the distribution rights of the film in the country.

 The film had its Australian premiere at the 72nd Sydney Film Festival.
-It is scheduled to make its North American premiere at the Toronto International Film Festival, followed by the U.S. premiere at the New York Film Festival under the Main Slate section.
-It is scheduled to compete at the 70th Valladolid International Film Festival in Spain.
-In September 2025, it was announced that the film would have its U.K. premiere at the BFI London Film Festival.
+It premiered in North America at the Toronto International Film Festival, followed by the US premiere at the New York Film Festival under the Main Slate section.
+It premiered in Spain at the 70th Valladolid International Film Festival.
+In September 2025, it was announced that the film would have its UK premiere at the BFI London Film Festival.

 It was released in the Philippines on 10 September 2025.
-The film was originally and entry at the 2025 Asean International Film Festival & Awards in Malaysia, but it was barred from screening due to certain nudity scenes deemed contrary to Sharia law.
+The film was originally an entry at the 2025 Asean International Film Festival in Malaysia, where Diaz was honored with a lifetime achievement award, but was barred from screening due to certain nude scenes deemed contrary to Sharia law.

-It will be released in the United States on January 9, 2026.
+Magellan was released in the United States on January 9, 2026.
+It is set to be released on Blu-ray and DVD by the Criterion Collection through their Criterion Premieres selection in June 2026.

 Reception

 Critical response

-Guy Lodge of Variety described the film as "stunningly mounted" and "politically rigorous," noting that at two hours and forty-five minutes it is comparatively short for Diaz, but still "no artistic compromise," with the spirit of slow cinema intact.
-Writing for The Hollywood Reporter, Jordan Mintzer similarly remarked that the film was "exquisitely crafted" and may be one of Diaz's most accessible works, while emphasizing that its austere, meditative style still places it firmly within the director's body of work.
-Jonathan Romney of Screen International characterized it as a "sardonic, detached but compelling study," while Josh Slater-Williams of IndieWire considered it as one of the director's "most fascinating achievements," calling it a "hypnotizing historical and spiritual epic" and praising its immersive qualities across decades of history, something he argued few such stories successfully achieve.
-Critics also commended Gael García Bernal's performance.
-Jonathan Romney noted that Garcia Bernal's "muted performance... vividly evokes the physical and mental wear and tear on a voyager's being."
+On review aggregation website Rotten Tomatoes, 90% of 58 critics' reviews are positive, with an average rating of 7.5/10.
+The website's consensus reads: "Magellan blends Lav Diaz's slow cinema rigor with the biopic form to create a visually hypnotic, deliberately paced historical epic that immerses viewers in a spiritually charged meditation on power, mythology, and colonial ambition."
+Metacritic, which uses a weighted average, assigned it a score of 89 out of 100, based on 13 critics, indicating "universal acclaim".

-Other critics emphasized the film’s visual style and scope, with particular praise for cinematographer Arthur Tort, working alongside Diaz. Àngel Quintana of Caimán Cuadernos de Cine praised its "epic dimension" achieved without resorting to spectacle, while Diego Batlle of Otroscines.com highlighted Diaz's ability to compose shots with "density, dimension, and suggestive power."
-Paul Enicola of The Asian Cut praised the film's use of 1.33:1 aspect ratio, which "tightens the frame until it feels almost Bergmanesque with faces boxed in and history pressing down."
-Clarence Tsui of the South China Morning Post lauded its "stunning imagery" and "slow-burning, yet ceaselessly fiery narrative."
+Several reviewers generally praised Magellan as a slow cinema film.
+The Hollywood Reporter's Jordan Mintzer remarked that the film was "exquisitely crafted" and may be one of Diaz's most accessible works for its relatively short runtime, while emphasizing that its austere, meditative style still places it firmly within the director's body of work.
+Jonathan Romney of Screen International characterized it as a "sardonic, detached but compelling study", while Josh Slater-Williams of IndieWire similarly considered it as one of the director's "most fascinating achievements", calling it a "hypnotizing historical and spiritual epic" and praising its immersive qualities across decades of history, something he argued few such stories successfully achieve.
+Variety's Guy Lodge described the film as "stunningly mounted" and "politically rigorous", noting that it is comparatively short for Diaz, but still "no artistic compromise", with the spirit of slow cinema intact.